 Grandpa and your uncles turned up to visit, but just as they stepped into our bay – a midwife said that Uncle D couldn’t come in as he wasn’t my child.
 I tried to explain that the other lady had everybody and anybody that she wanted to visit, but I couldn’t get the words out through fits of tears.
-Grandpa and Uncle D were sent into the corridor so that Uncle G could see you and then they could swap.
+The ward staff send Grandpa and Uncle D sent into the corridor so that Uncle G could see you and then they could swap.

 You were fast asleep and as they left I ate the whole big bar whilst I sobbed about how pants everything had been so far.
 I continued trying to pump, but still no milk.

 The lovely Irene came into see me and managed to get us on a list to get our own room so that Uncle D could visit, so that all the other babies and Mummies would be able to sleep and so that I could stop being tormented by the other mummy next to me.

 Half way through the next day, we moved to our own room.
 My infection levels were still very high.
 Mummy’s friend Laurie sent her sister in with a massive box of chocolates to cheer me up, as she worked at the hospital.

 We had our own space.
 I finally could use the toilet or shower without cringing.
 You were sleeping.
 I felt calmer.
 I could have anybody to visit at any time.
 Which meant that Grandpa could visit more frequently as he finished work late.

 As your Daddy started to feel a little better, he could come and see us a little more.
 He got you more formula as my milk still hadn’t come in and continued to fetch me more supplies.
 Your GrandNan made me a fruit salad and brought it in- which was delightful, I was starving!